qgis/QGIS-Documentation/docs/server_manual/containerized_deployement.rst

 Usable sample
 -------------

-As the server is only accepting fastcgi connections, you have to had an http server to handle this protocol.
+As the server is only accepting fastcgi connections, you have to have an HTTP server that handles this protocol.
 To do so we have to create a simple Nginx configuration file and start a Nginx image.

 Create a file :file:`nginx.conf` in the current directory with this content: